 2018-2019 Scholars

-Kelli R. Coles, University of DelawareKelli Coles – Kelli is a third year PhD student and AAPHI fellow.
+Kelli R. Coles, University of DelawareKelli Coles – Kelli successfully defended her dissertation in June 2023.
+Kelli’s dissertation title is “Quotidian Resistance: Black American Girls, Their Embroideries, and the History of Education in the Northeastern United States,1789 – 1852.”
 In Fall 2020, she began the second year of the UNIDEL Louise Roselle Graduate Research Assistantship at Winterthur Museum in the Textile Conservation Lab.
 She also continued in her role as Co-Chair of the Website and Digital Exhibits Committee for the Colored Conventions Project (CCP).
 In October 2020 Kelli presented her research, “Schoolgirl Embroideries and Black Girlhood in Antebellum Philadelphia” at the Textile Society of America’s Virtual Symposia, “Hidden Stories/Human Lives.”
 She has participated in 2 podcast interviews: the “Sew What?” podcast with Isabella Rosner, and the “Voices of Change” podcast with Alexander Ames.
 The latter podcast was conducted in conjunction with the Alice Dunbar Nelson exhibit, “I Am An American” at the Rosenbach Museum.
 Kelli served as an Advisory Committee Member for the Rosenbach Museum and the Alice Dunbar Nelson exhibit.
 During the Spring 2021 semester Kelli participated in a virtual conversation with former AAPHI scholar, Dr. Mali Collins, at the Mitchell Center of African American Heritage (Delaware Historical Society) at the invitation of Director Dr. Stephanie Lampkin, for Women’s History Month, to discuss Black motherhood and girlhood.
 Her talk was titled, “Black Girlhood and Motherhood Studies in the DHS Moseley Doll Collection.”
 Kelli was awarded the Catherine Flon Award by UD’s History Graduate Studies Committee to aid in continuing her research.
 In the summer of 2021, Kelli recieved the E. Lyman Stewart Exhibit Design Summer Internship at the Zwaanendael Museum where she conducted research and oral histories on the beaches of Delaware that were segregated and frequented by Black Delawareans and Black elite of the early 20th century.
 This work will include planning for a digital exhibit as well as for an exhibit within the museum in Lewes, DE.

 Monet Timmons